Bosnia & herzegovina - raw, natural beauty

 Our first stop was Bihac, we needed to get our motorhome insurance here.
 I wrote an article on motorhome insurance in Bosnia here.
 Bihac is a cute little town with lots of cafes around a town centre.
 It is the entry point to the Una National Park, but itself has plenty of history.
 Stop to see the old Ottoman historical buildings and drive a little north to see the beautiful Ostrozac Castle on the hilltop a truly spectacular gothic castle.

 From Bihac, make your way down to the stunningly beautiful Una National Park.
-Una is a good place for rafting – but if you are going on to Banja Luka – they say that Banja Luka is the best place to do it (although we actually did our rafting in Konjic, which was such fun – but it wasn’t exactly white water rapids!).
+Una is a good place for rafting, but if you are going on to Banja Luka, they say that Banja Luka is the best place to go.
+We actually did our rafting in Konjic, it wasn’t exactly white water rapids, but it was great fun.

 The key places to visit in the Una National Park are Strbacki Buk and Milancev Buk (Buk means waterfalls) for lots of river and hiking activity.
 (7 BAM and 3 BAM entry fee).

 On the way, you can pick up some honey at one of the many roadside stalls that are selling it.
-There is a honey farm that you can stop at, and look at its many hives, in Orasac, a small village just off the R408, on the approach road to the main carpark for the waterfalls.
+There is a honey farm that you can stop at and look at its many hives in Orasac.
+Orasac is a small village just off the R408, on the approach road to the main carpark for the waterfalls.

 It was a long stretch to get to Banja Luka from Una National Park so we decided to stop at the Kozara National Park on the way through.
 Turns out it is the same distance – but if you like to enjoy the beauty around you, and have the time, then this is a great stop off on your Bosnian road trip.